tunztunztunz/brandlive-challenge/README.md

 I decided to use css modules instead of a css framework because it felt a little overkill to bring one in for such a small project.
 If the project were much larger in scope I may consider using one or a tool like SASS/PostCSS.

-If I had more time, I would work on writing a test or two with jest to make sure the interactive elements on the page were running correctly.
+I wrote some very simple tests in Jest.js.
+If I had some more time to spend on the project, I would do more research on Jest's mocking function and maybe dig deeper on the countdown clock testing.

 ## Available Scripts